nvim-lua/kickstart.nvim/README.md

 ### FAQ

-* What should I do if I already have a pre-existing neovim configuration?
+* What should I do if I already have a pre-existing Neovim configuration?
   * You should back it up, then delete all files associated with it.
-  * This includes your existing init.lua and the neovim files in `~/.local` which can be deleted with `rm -rf ~/.local/share/nvim/`
+  * This includes your existing `init.lua` and the Neovim files in `~/.local` which can be deleted with:
+    ```
+    rm -rf ~/.local/share/nvim/
+    ```
 * Can I keep my existing configuration in parallel to kickstart?
   * Yes!
 You can use [NVIM_APPNAME](https://neovim.io/doc/user/starting.html#%24NVIM_APPNAME)`=nvim-NAME` to maintain multiple configurations.
-For example you can install the kickstart configuration in `~/.config/nvim-kickstart` and create an alias:
+For example, you can install the kickstart configuration in `~/.config/nvim-kickstart` and create an alias:
     ```
     alias nvim-kickstart='NVIM_APPNAME="nvim-kickstart" nvim'
     ```
-    When you run Neovim using `nvim-kickstart` alias it will use the alternative config directory and the matching local directory `~/.local/share/nvim-kickstart`.
+    When you run Neovim using `nvim-kickstart` alias, it will use the alternative config directory and the matching local directory `~/.local/share/nvim-kickstart`.
 You can apply this approach to any Neovim distribution that you would like to try out.
-* What if I want to "uninstall" this configuration:
+* What if I want to "uninstall" this configuration?
   * See [lazy.nvim uninstall](https://github.com/folke/lazy.nvim#-uninstalling) information
 * Why is the kickstart `init.lua` a single file?
 Wouldn't it make sense to split it into multiple files?
   * The main purpose of kickstart is to serve as a teaching tool and a reference